Bobrac3023/Secureworkspace/readme.md

 - It also includes the ***footer*** element, which has ***two "h2"*** elements nested within it and a ***"nav"*** which defines the ***"ul"*** for social media.

 ### Header.
-- The Header section is common across all pages.
-It is nested under the Body element.
+- The Header section is nested under the Body element.
 - The Header is created using an ***H1 element*** with the content ***"Taj Mahal- An Eternal Calling"***.
-- The header is common across all pages.
+- The header is **common** across all pages.

 #### Header Screenshot.